axbg/locker/README.md

 ![Preference preview](./.images/1-preferences.png)

-Then, the preference can be applied afterwards, by selecting it in the *Load preference* dropdown.
+Then, the preference can be applied by selecting it in the *Load preference* dropdown.

 ![Applied preference](./.images/2-applied-preferences.png)

-If you would like to move your preferences to another PC or share it with somebody else, you can use the **Export Preferences/Import Preferences** feature.
+If you would like to move your preferences to another PC or share them with somebody else, you can use the **Export Preferences/Import Preferences** feature.

 Your preferences will be encrypted with a password of choice and will be exported to a selected location.

-The import process is similar: select the encrypted preferences file and provide the right password, and they will be added along with your existing preferences.
+The import process is similar: select the encrypted preferences file, provide the right password and, optionally, an extension that will be appended after each imported name.

+The imported preferences will be added along with the existing ones, overwriting those that share the same name.

 ![Share preferences](./.images/3-share-preferences.png)

-Additionally, if you feel like your password minting skills can be improved, you can rely on the embedded password generator that will create a complex, hard-to-break password.
+Additionally, if you feel like your password minting game is not that strong, you can rely on the embedded password generator that will create a complex, hard-to-break password.

 ![Password generator](./.images/4-password-generator.png)